Audio Mastering with MasteringBOX

 To get the best sound quality in a master, it’s also essential to know how to prepare your track for mastering.
 Be sure to leave enough headroom to ensure proper loudness and sound quality.
 Headroom refers to how much “room” there is in decibels (dB) before peaking.
 By allowing yourself this space in the mix, you’ll essentially have more options when mastering.

-Why is Audio Mastering essential for distribution?
+Why is Mastering essential for Distribution?

 Because mastering is the final process in the production phase, it’s the last thing that happens before the music is released publicly.
 Previously, artists solely distributed music through specific physical channels, but today, anyone can distribute their music digitally.
-It’s now easier than ever to get your music on sites like SoundcloudSpotify, or Bandcamp and even make money from it.
+It’s now easier than ever to get your music on streaming services like SoundcloudSpotify, or Bandcamp and even make money from it.
 But if you’re putting music out there, you want it to sound as good as it can.
 Whether you like it or not, your music competes with hundreds of thousands of other artists and songs.
 This competition is why mastering is so important.
 It’s that final layer of polish on the song that will bring it to the forefront.

 Now, there’s a bit more to mastering for distribution when dealing with traditional physical media.
 The medium via which the artists sell the music is also important when mastering.
 For instance, mastering for a CD-ROM will differ slightly from mastering for a vinyl release.
 This difference is because these mediums have different specifications, sound qualities, and capacities.
 CD mastering, for instance, needs “Start Track” and “End Track” indexes to separate each song on the album.
 Vinyl producers master tracks analog, which requires additional changes to the low bass frequencies to compensate for the vinyl’s capacities.

-Audiences often conflate M terms.
+Audiences often conflate mastering and mixing terms.
 While each process has similar aspects, they are pretty different.
 Mixing refers to the process by which producers individually manipulate tracks, such as EQ, gain, effects, and more.
 No matter how many tracks make up a recording, each one needs to stand out while also not clashing with or overriding others.
 This process can be a difficult balance to strike, but it’s why mixing is so important.
 So mixing deals with the specific components while mastering encompasses the whole process.

-Why does mastering matter?
+Why does Mastering matter?

 Songs that make it to the top 40 are handled and perfected by a team of professionals who know the ins and outs of audio.
 Of course, mastering doesn’t need to be done at this level.
 Still, without proper audio mastering, your music cannot compete with everything else out there, even at lower production levels.